marcocipriani1/ewok-chrome-extension/README.md

 1. Work on tasks as usual in Ewoq.
 2. Once done, open the Ewok extension.
-3. Hit **Send Report to Bot**.
+3. Hit **Send Report**.
-   The bot will process it and return Welocalize-recognized work time.
+   The daemon will process it and send the work time to your Discord chat with the bot.

 ## 📂 Requirements